marcelpetersen/mobil/_drafts/3-predictions-for-smart-cities.md

 ### **What’s Next?**

 If there’s one main theme holding these three predictions together, it’s the global shift in attitudes already in motion, leading to the widespread desire to share with others and replacing the allure of private ownership.
 As an example, **free-floating vehicle sharing** is an eco-friendly and practical alternative to private ownership. **Smart data** systems could never be properly implemented without the use of **data sharing.**

 Some of these concepts have existed for many years, which is something we tend to forget, but they’re being reinvented and powered by **cutting-edge technology** to become ultimately accessible, user-friendly alternatives to driving a private car or using crowded and often unreliable public transportation.
 Advancements in technology will only continue to **improve in the future**, and smart cities will utilize these advancements in order to improve the lives of every city dweller impacted by them.

 Societal shifts have already created cities that are smarter than most human beings ever thought possible, but to what extent will the “smartness” of our largest cities increase?
-Perhaps only time will tell - or perhaps we're the agents of change that have already set these trends in motion.
-Perhaps our attitudes are already defining the smart city of tomorrow.
+We're the agents of change that have already set these trends in motion, so perhaps our actions are already defining the smart city of tomorrow - quite unbeknownst to us.